changhsinlee/changhsinlee.github.io/_posts/2018-12-17-pyderpuffgirls-ep4.md

 #### Question: what is that underscore in `_add_attachments`?

 In Python, a single underscore prefix for a function or a variable means that the developer wants to hide it from the user.
-Most IDEs will not suggest those functions in autocompleting the `import` statements, but you can still use them.
+Most IDEs will autocomplete those functions in the `import` statements, but you can still use them.

 In other words, it is a way to tag a function and tell others "this function is for internal use.
 If you want to use it, use at your own risk."
 [Here is a great post about the underscores in Python names](https://dbader.org/blog/meaning-of-underscores-in-python).